juristr/fabiangosebrink.github.io/_posts/2017-11-19-crud-operations-angular-Angular-with-aspnetcore-hateoas.md

 {% endhighlight %}

-The `HttpBaseService` is exposing the http methods towards our application.
+The `HttpBaseService` is abstracts the HTTP requests for the application.
 The interesting part is that the `update` and `delete` methods are getting the complete URL passed as a parameter.
-We will see where this comes from later.
-The `add` method is doing a post to the same url as the getall.
+This will be explained later.
+The `add` method is doing a post to the same URL as the `getAll` function.

 > The url part before the `customer/` can be extracted in a seperate service if you want.
 This would come from the environment you are running on later.

-The spcific `CustomerDataService` then exposes only one method by extending the `HttpBaseService`.
-It switches around the method type and gets passed as a parameter the choosen method, like doing an Update (PUT), an Add (ADD) or a delete (DELETE).
+The specific `CustomerDataService` then exposes only one method by extending the `HttpBaseService`.
+It switches around the method type which gets passed as a parameter for the corresponding method, like doing an Update (PUT), an Add (ADD) or a delete (DELETE).

 {% highlight js %}